Our Services

 Helpful Resources

-Bursitis is inflammation of the fluid-filled bursae that cushion bones, tendons, and muscles around joints like the shoulder, elbow, hip, knee, and heel.
-Common symptoms include joint pain, swelling, and limited range of motion, often triggered by overuse, trauma, infection, or underlying inflammatory conditions.
+What is bursitis?
+Bursitis is the inflammation of small, fluid-filled sacs called bursae that cushion bones, tendons, and muscles near joints such as the shoulder, elbow, hip, knee, and heel.
+Common symptoms include joint pain, swelling, stiffness, and limited range of motion, often caused by overuse, injury, infection, or underlying inflammatory conditions like rheumatoid arthritis or gout.

 How is bursitis diagnosed and treated?
-Orthopedic doctors diagnose bursitis using medical history, physical examination, imaging, and fluid analysis.
-Treatment typically includes rest, ice, NSAIDs, physical therapy, corticosteroid injections, and—in severe cases—surgery.
+Doctors diagnose bursitis through medical history, physical examination, imaging (X-ray, MRI, or ultrasound), and sometimes fluid analysis.
+Treatment usually includes rest, ice, NSAIDs, physical therapy, corticosteroid injections, and—in severe or chronic cases—surgery.

-Because bursitis symptoms often overlap with tendonitis, arthritis, and joint infections, identifying the true cause early is critical to choosing the right treatment and avoiding chronic damage.
+Because bursitis symptoms closely mimic tendonitis, arthritis, and joint infections, pinpointing the true cause early is essential to choosing the right treatment and preventing long-term joint damage.
 The fastest way to clarify what's behind your joint pain is to take a free, instant, online symptom check—it helps you understand possible causes and confidently plan your next steps.

 Bursitis is inflammation of the small, fluid-filled sacs (bursae) that cushion bones, tendons and muscles near your joints.
 It causes pain, swelling and reduced mobility.
 Understanding which joints are most vulnerable, what triggers flare-ups and how orthopedic doctors tackle this condition can help you manage symptoms and get back to your daily routine.